laxmimanoj/message-broker/docs/RabbitMQ.md

 -- message can be sent to other consumer
 -- message can be discarded
 ### Standard Queues
+- RabbitMQ is a message broker: it accepts and forwards messages
+- Producing means nothing more than sending.
+A program that sends messages is a producer
+- A queue is only bound by the host's memory & disk limits, it's essentially a large message buffer
+- Consuming has a similar meaning to receiving.
+A consumer is a program that mostly waits to receive messages
 ### Worker Queues
 - Work queue is used to distribute messages among multiple workers
 - In work queues messages will be shared between them